aaevan/ebay-guide/README.md

 > '(anker, jackery)' -5000 -10000 -mini -flashlight -bluetooth -meister -vintage -sports -sport -watch -earbud -wireless

-This query was a dead end but it's an interesting example.
-Watch the results count and if you see it suddenly increase after a new minus clause that means you've hit some sort of ceiling.
+This query was a dead end but it's a good example of how long queries can get.
+Watch the results count and if you see it suddenly increase after a new minus clause that means you've hit some sort of invisible ceiling.
 Go back and try something more specific.

 # Obscure or rare items: